 College Student Right to Access Act

-The California Commission on the Status of Women and Girls is proud that California continues to lead the nation in protecting every individual’s right to access comprehensive reproductive care.
+The California Commission on the Status of Women and Girls is proud to support reproductive freedom policies and programs in California which continues to lead the nation in protecting every individual’s right to access comprehensive reproductive care.

 The College Student Right to Access Act requires the California Commission on the Status of Women and Girls to administer a Reproductive Health Fund, which provides private funding for these services.
 The Commission administers a direct allocation of funds to the UC and CSU Systems.
 The Commission’s role is not that of a service provider – our mandate is to provide funds to both the UC and CSU systems to become prepared to offer safe and legal abortion by medication.
 The College Student Right to Access Act outlines how the funds are to be allocated and spent.

 This critical program could not have happened without the advocacy efforts and deep investment in reproductive justice by key members of the legislature, the Legislative Women’s Caucus, the Office of the Governor, and the following organizations:

 - UCSF Advancing New Standards in Reproductive Health

 - URGE: Unite for Reproductive & Gender Equity

 - Danco Laboratories

 Thank you for your dedication to women’s reproductive healthcare and expanding access to the women of California.

 Annual Program Reports